AlreadyTakenJonas/bachelorThesisSummary/README.md

 The simulation works by describing the state of the polarisation as a four dimensional stokes vector *S* and every optical element and the sample as 4x4 mueller matrices *M*.
 Applying *M* to *S* will give the new state of the system when the light interacts with the optical element.
 Every command in the input file descibes a mueller matrix that will be applied to the system one after another.
 The `LSR` command is special, because it describes the initial stokes vector.

-The simulation takes the raman tensor describing the sample as 3x3 matrix.
-Therefore the raman tensor is not compatible with the mueller formalism.
+The simulation takes the raman mueller matrix describing the sample as 4x4 matrix.
+However, this matrix is unknown, but the raman tensor can be calculated or measured.
+The raman tensor is a 3x3 matrix and therefore not compatible with the mueller formalism.
 To solve this problem the raman tensor will be transformed into a mueller matrix.
+The `convert` subprogram will handle this transformation.
 Due to the mathematics behind the transformation the program is not able to describe the raman scattering process for light that is circular polarised or with a polarisation grade below one.
 The transformation and its assumptions will be explained in a seperate [pdf-file](./ramanMuellerMatrix.pdf).
-It is possible to pass multiple raman tensors to the simulation at once.
+It is possible to pass multiple raman mueller matrices to the simulation at once.
 There is a raman tensor for every vibrational mode of the sample and all of them can be simulated in parallel.
-Make sure to give each raman tensor a describtive title in the raman tensor file.
+Make sure to give each raman mueller matrix a describtive title in the raman mueller matrix file.
 More details about the input files are given below.

 This simulation is only looking at raman scattering in transmission.
 And at the current moment does it only support light with a polarisation grade *Π* of one.
 Circular polarisation can't be simulated in combination with the raman scattering process.
 All other optical elements do support circular polarisation.
 These assumptions are the basis of the raman-tensor-to-mueller-matrix-conversion described in a seperate [pdf-file](./ramanMuellerMatrix.pdf).
 Details and definitions of the coordinate systems are also given in the seperate [pdf-file](./ramanMuellerMatrix.pdf).

 In order to simulate a solution of a molecule and not only a single molecule, use the `convert` command.
-It derives a mean raman matrix for molecules in solution from the raman tensor of a single molecule.
+It derives a mean raman mueller matrix for molecules in solution from the raman tensor of a single molecule.
 The raman tensor for the single molecule can be computed by quantum calculation programs like Gaussian.
 Details are given in the sections about the `convert` sub-program.

 ## Usage